wp-plugins/decorative-caps-with-series/readme.txt

 Tested up to: 3.91
 Stable tag: trunk

-Replaces the first letter of the post (if it is a letter) on a per-series basis with the font/color/text decoration of your choice, in your theme's CSS file.
+Replaces the first letter of the post (if it is a letter) on a per-series basis with the font/color/text decoration of your choice.
 Requires Organize Series by Darren Ethier (2.4.6 has been tested, but other versions should work).

 Solo Dei Gloria

 == Description ==

-The first letter of a post (provided that the post does not start with an image or a series of HTML tags -- some basic parsing to check this takes place) is modified as specified in the corresponding CSS class.
-This works even in posts that are split up into pages.
+The first letter of a post is modified as specified in the corresponding CSS class.
+This works even in posts that are split up into pages (e.g. Wp-PageNavi).

-An options page for the plugin includes specifying the CSS class name for each series.
+The options page allows you to specify the CSS class name for each series.
+You add the CSS class(es) to your theme's CSS file.

-NOTE: I have assumed that each site will have 10 or less series.
+NOTE: Assumed that each site has 10 or fewer series.

 To format the initial letter of each post in a series, you must:
     * specify a CSS class name for each series on the options page